saurabhgupta18891/Clinical-Data-Extraction-and-Summarization/README.md

 # Clinical-Data-Extraction-and-Summarization

-The Llama2 Medical Bot is a powerful tool designed to provide medical information by answering user queries using state-of-the-art language models and vector stores.
-This README will guide you through the setup and usage of the Llama2 Medical Bot.
+This Project is designed to provide medical information by answering user queries using state-of-the-art language models and vector stores ,there are 3 individual tasks NER,Question answer and summarization which this project do .
+This README will guide you through the setup and usage of the Clinical Data Extraction and Summarization.

 ## Table of Contents